MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-create-work-center-calendars.md

 2. On a blank line, enter a number in the **Code** field to identify the shop calendar.
 3. Describe the shop calendar in the **Description** field.
 4. Choose the **Working Days** action.
-5. In the **Shop Calendar Working Days** window, define a complete work week, with the start and end times for each day.
+5. In the **Shop Calendar Working Days** page, define a complete work week, with the start and end times for each day.

     In the **Work Shift Code** field, select one of the shifts that you previously defined.
 Add a line for every working day and every shift.
 For example: